Sextuple Quadraphonic Spatial Director

 - Completely engineered, assembled and tested by Kilpatrick Audio in Canada

-- Optional: Two space powered Buchla compatible enclosure available - designed and built by Kilpatrick Audio
+- Optional: Two-space powered Buchla-compatible enclosure available - designed and built by Kilpatrick Audio

 Price and Availability

-Pre-order price: $1750 USD ($2250 USD with powered boat)
+Price: $1399 USD ($1749 USD with powered boat) - Minijack version

 This limited edition product is available only directly from Kilpatrick Audio.